 Everyone should pursue their passion!
 For me, being part of the dynamic Taste Porto team allows me to do what I love.
 Additionally, as a part of a small family-owned company, I can see how my work makes an actual impact every day: helping happy guests find their perfect tour.
 Last but not least, the freedom to work from anywhere.
 Yes, I might take your call, while sipping the best coffee in town or enjoying my afternoon ice-cream.

 What is the best or most fun email you received?

-We know we shouldn’t play favourites, but which stop of all our tours is your favorite and why?
+We know we shouldn’t play favorites, but which stop of all our tours is your favorite and why?

 Trust the chef & be patient.
 The best gastronomic experiences I had in Porto, were when I trusted the recommendation of the chef or tried the specialties of the house.
 Willingness to try the house specialties might bring your taste buds for an amazing journey.